Episcopal Church in Micronesia

 The Episcopal Church in Micronesia was a mission within Province VIII of the Episcopal Church.
 At its dissolution, it had four congregations, three on Guam and one on Saipan, in the Commonwealth of the Northern Mariana Islands, as well as St. John's Episcopal School in Upper Tumon, Guam.
 The 2021 parochial reports indicated two parishes and 218 members.
+In 2023, the diocese reported average Sunday attendance (ASA) of 78 persons.
+The most recent membership statistics (2023) showed 236.

 The Episcopal Church of Micronesia was absorbed into the Episcopal Diocese of Hawaii in 2024.